Submit a ticket

 Alert: If choosing this configuration, the RDIM must forward/pass through RDSR without modification.

-1. Auto routing to the TRIAD® Site Server from the facility’s Picture Archiving and Communication System (PACS)
+1. Auto routing to DIR Link from the facility’s Picture Archiving and Communication System (PACS)

-Facilities with in-house PACS administrator expertise may elect to configure their PACS to automatically forward all RDSR from specific modalities or Station Names to the TRIAD Site Server (see figure 3a).
+Facilities with in-house PACS administrator expertise may elect to configure their PACS to automatically forward all RDSR from specific modalities or Station Names to DIR Link (see Figure 3a).
 This simplifies DICOM configuration as only a single DICOM destination is needed for each scanner or device.
 Further, this destination likely already exists and is used to archive images.
-It is also possible for the PACS system to forward only to the TRIAD Site Server (see figure 3b) or in parallel to the TRIAD Site Server and an RDIM (see figure 3c) using this architecture.
+It is also possible for the PACS system to forward only to DIR Link (see Figure 3b) or in parallel to DIR Link and an RDIM (see Figure 3c) using this architecture.

 Figure 3